Student Support Opportunities

 As a Special Education Teacher (referred to as a Student Support Coordinator at Brooke), you build strong relationships with students in order to push them to be their best selves both academically and personally.
 You collaborate with colleagues in order to meet the needs of every student by ensuring accommodations are met and developing intervention plans.
 To that end, you will take part in regular data meetings, and participate in nearly 300 hours of professional development over the course of the school year.

-You are a critical member of our instructional team, teaching daily support classes in math, science, life skills, and/or literacy.
+You are a critical member of our instructional team, teaching daily support classes in math.
 You also oversee the drafting, implementation, and maintenance of IEPs and 504 plans, co-lead child study team meetings, and coordinate standardized test accommodations, special education screenings, and related services.

 Salaries are based on years of teaching experience.
 Those who join our team with a license or degree in special education earn salaries of approximately $72k.
 Student support coordinators will also earn an additional $3,300 stipend for teaching a high-need subject area.